-Day 7, Wednesday 8th, saw an early start of 6am, and more beautiful weather, with strong sunlight and a gentle breeze to take the sting out of the ultraviolet.
-On paper the route looked pretty easy; follow the river for no more than about 10km, before hitting the northern tip of Lake Alabaster, from where it was plain sailing if you just walked in the lake, according to the Kiwis.
+Day 7 saw an early start of 6am and more beautiful weather, with strong sunlight and a gentle breeze to take the sting out of the ultraviolet.
+On paper the route looked pretty easy; follow the river for about 10km before hitting the northern tip of Lake Alabaster, from where it was plain sailing if you just walked in the lake, according to the Kiwis.
 How could we go wrong?
 One word: washout.

 We lost the track relatively early on, when we came upon a dry river that crossed our path.
-We crossed that easily enough, but soon after we hit the bush again, we realised we hadn't seen a marker for a while.
-Never mind, we thought, we'd stick to the river bank, where we assumed the path would have been if the river hadn't washed the markers away.
+We crossed that easily enough, but soon after we hit the bush again, and we realised we hadn't seen a marker for a while.
+Never mind, we thought, we'll stick to the river bank, where we assumed the path would have been if the river hadn't washed the markers away.
 That was our mistake; the track actually headed inland, but we missed it, and the rest, as they say, is history.
-Bush bashing our way through reasonably thick bush – not as thick as around Lake Wilmot, but thick enough – we eventually came out at the river again, rather lost, but heading in the right sort of direction.
-That's where Rick decided he needed to get out of the grass.
+Bush-bashing our way through reasonably thick bush – not as thick as around Lake Wilmot, but thick enough – we eventually came out at the river again, rather lost, but heading in the right sort of direction.
+And that's where Rick decided he needed to get out of the grass, pronto.

-Poor old Rick; he suffered badly from hay fever, and we'd walked through a field full of pollen-heavy grass almost first thing in the morning.
-He'd gone in front, and had looked like he'd got an exhaust pipe fitted, the way he stirred up the pollen from the grass heads, and now he was swelling up all over in a fearsome rash.
+Poor old Rick; he suffered badly from hay fever, and first thing in the morning we'd walked through a field full of pollen-heavy grass.
+He'd gone in front, and it had looked like he'd got an exhaust pipe fitted, the way he stirred up the pollen from the grass heads; now he was swelling up all over in a fearsome rash.

-He needed a break from the bush, and there was the river, all shallow and silted, so we decided to walk down the river again.
-It had been such a success before, so why not again?
-It all went swimmingly for about 3km, and that's when we tried to cross the river back to the eastern bank, but by this time it wasn't such a friendly, shallow trickle, it had got its act together.
+He clearly needed a break from the bush, and there was the river, all shallow and silted, so we decided to walk down the river again.
+It had been such a success before, so why not?
+It all went swimmingly for about 3km, until we tried to cross the river back to the eastern bank, but by this time it wasn't such a friendly, shallow trickle: by now it had got its act together.

 The whole river episode had been a waste of time and effort, but we looked at it philosophically; braver and more stupid trampers might have pushed on and tried the crossing, and they might have drowned.
 We, on the other hand, were suffering, but very much alive1.